 - Use vanilla extract if you'd prefer a less pronounced almond flavour.

-- You can also add dried fruits such as cranberries.
-Or try a little lemon or orange zest.
-Whole almonds can also be substituted with other unroasted nuts such as pistachios or hazelnuts.
+- As a variation, why not try healthy Christmas gluten-free biscotti with cranberries?
+Or add a little lemon or orange zest.
+Whole almonds can be substituted with other unsalted nuts such as pistachios or hazelnuts.

 Nutrition